-Discontinuation of Prehospital Resuscitation
+Standards Policy: Disposition Policy Section Discontinuation of Prehospital Resuscitation

-Unsuccessful cardiopulmonary resuscitation (CPR) and other advanced life support (ALS) interventions may be discontinued prior to transport or arrival at the hospital when this procedure is followed.
+Unsuccessful cardiopulmonary resuscitation (CPR), basic life support (BLS), and other advanced life support (ALS) interventions may be discontinued prior to transport or arrival at the hospital when this policy is followed.

-Allow for discontinuation of prehospital resuscitation after the delivery of adequate and appropriate ALS therapy.
+• Allow for discontinuation of prehospital resuscitation after the delivery of adequate and appropriate BLS and/or ALS therapy.